Loading...

 It partners with local farmers, ensures sustainable practices, and targets net cash yields between 2 percent and 9 percent.
 Expected net returns are between 6 percent and 13 percent.
 FarmTogether also can help investors sell their properties when they are ready to take their capital gains.

-FarmTogether provides diverse land offerings so that investors can choose the one that fits into their investment strategy.
-The platform says that only 2 percent of the deals it reviews pass its rigorous tests to be included on the platform.
+FarmTogether provides diverse land offerings so investors can choose the one that fits their investment strategy.
+The platform says that only 2 percent of the deals it reviews pass its rigorous tests to be included.
 Factors important in selecting farmland are

 FarmTogether’s Impact